The Vegetarian Festival in Thailand

 The Thai Vegetarian Festival is celebrated annually between the 1st and the 9th of the ninth month of the Chinese lunar calendar (mostly early- to mid-October).

 In 1825, a deadly plague hit southern Thailand.
-After the Hokkien immigrant communities performed the Ma Song rituals, the region was able to recover and since then, it has been performed annually.
+After the Hokkien migrant communities performed the Ma Song rituals, the region was able to recover and since then, it has been performed annually.

 Tip #1: Please dress respectfully when attending the Thai Vegetarian Festival.
 We highly recommend wearing white clothing (or at least a white shirt) to symbolically express “personal purity.”
 Also, cover your shoulders and knees during religious ceremonies and processions.